vasyab/UnityHeapCrawler/README.md

 2. Results are plain text (see [output example](snapshot-example/))
 3. Human readable results (objects are traversed using [BFS](https://en.wikipedia.org/wiki/Breadth-first_search))
 4. Differential mode that displays only new objects in all reports (see [diffs output example](snapshot-example-diffs/))
+5. Enable tracking all root paths for specific types (see [output](snapshot-example/types) and [differential output](snapshot-example-diffs/types))
-5. Little memory overhead - most crawling data is discared after aggregation
+6. Little memory overhead - most crawling data is discared after aggregation
-6. Highly customizable - choose between fullness and low memory usage (see [documentation](https://vasyab.github.io/UnityHeapCrawler_Docs/class_unity_heap_crawler_1_1_heap_snapshot_collector.html))
+7. Highly customizable - choose between fullness and low memory usage (see [documentation](https://vasyab.github.io/UnityHeapCrawler_Docs/class_unity_heap_crawler_1_1_heap_snapshot_collector.html))
-7. References to destroyed Unity objects that still take heap space are clearly visible
+8. References to destroyed Unity objects that still take heap space are clearly visible
-8. Unity editor is not needed.
+9. Unity editor is not needed.
 You can make a snapshot in build

 ## Motivation